davecoulter/YSE_PZ/docs/contributing.rst

 are ready for a pull request.
 Now you can make your changes and additions to the code and push changes to github.

-When you have finished working and you are ready for your changes to be merged into the YSE_PZ codebase you open a pull request.
-To do this, go to the YSE_PZ github repository page and go to the pull requests tab.
+Next go to to the YSE_PZ github repository page and go to the pull requests tab.

 .. image:: _static/contributing_pull_request_tab.png

-Then open a new pull request.
+Then open a new draft pull request.

 .. image:: _static/contributing_new_pull_request.png